St. John's vs. Northern Iowa odds, March Madness predictions: 2026 NCAA Tournament picks by proven model

 After 10,000 simulations of Northern Iowa vs St. John's, SportsLine's model is going Over on the total (131.5 points).
 The total has gone over in the Panthers' last two games.
 St. John's is a strong defensive team, but the Red Storm averaged 78.3 points per game during its Big East Tournament run.

-The model projects the Panthers to have four players score 10 points or more, including Trey Campbell, who is projected to score 14.7 points.
-The Red Storm are projected to have three players score 11.6 points or more, led by Ejiofor, who is projected to score 16.4 points.
+The model projects the Panthers to have four players score 10 points or more, including Trey Campbell, who is projected to score 15.
+The Red Storm are projected to have three players score 12 points or more, led by Ejiofor, who is projected to score 16s.
 The model is projecting the Over to clear in 81% of simulations.
-You can get the spread pick at SportsLine.
+You can get the full Northern Iowa vs. St. John's picks at SportsLine.

 How to make Northern Iowa vs St. John's picks

-The model also says one side of the spread hits well over 60% of the time.
+Now, the model simulated every possession of St. John's vs. Northern Iowa 10,000 times and says one side of the spread cashes well over 60% of the time.
 You can only see that pick at SportsLine.

 So who wins Northern Iowa vs St. John's, and which side of the spread hits in well over 60% of simulations?
-Visit SportsLine now to see which side of the spread to back, all from the advanced model that has simulated this game 10,000 times, and find out.
+Visit SportsLine now to see which side of the St. John's vs. Northern Iowa spread to back, all from the advanced model that just simulated this game 10,000 times, and find out.